pyos/cone/README.md

     the library (for performance, simplicity, and also because that makes both the storage and the futex word movable since their addresses aren't used as keys).

+    (Note that the locks are kind of bad, though.
+My advice is to only use events in non performance critical or low contention places.
+Or even better, don't share events between threads.)

   * **Thread-safety**: `cone_drop` is atomic.
 The coroutine will be freed either by the calling thread, or by the thread to which it is pinned. `cone_cowait`, aka `cone_join`, is implemented in terms of `cone_event` and therefore allows